MicrosoftDocs/Viva/Viva/discover-more-about-each-viva-module.md

 ## Discover popular business scenarios that are supported by Viva

 Not sure which Viva module will have the most impact on your organization?
 Review popular needs and wants of large organizations.
-Then, identify which Viva module can help you reach the goals of both end-users and the organization.
+Then, identify which Viva module can help you reach the goals of both end users and the organization.

 |If your scenario sounds like this:  |Consider this module:  |
 |---------|:---------:|